-In no way you should miss the big Merengue and Bachata Festivals which take place every year in Santo Domingo and in Puerto Plata during summer and fall.
-In Santo Domingo, for days the capital goes nuts during that festival.
-Thousands of people flock to the sea promenade called the Malecón to dance, sing and party at one of the numerous live concerts.
+You absolutely cannot miss the big Merengue and Bachata Festivals that take place every year in Santo Domingo and in Puerto Plata during summer and fall.
+In Santo Domingo, the capital goes nuts for days during that festival.
+Thousands of people flock to the sea promenade called the Malecón to dance, sing, and party at one of the numerous live concerts.

 Baseball or “Beisbol”, as the Dominicans say, is the national sport.
 There is no Dominican boy who does not dream about being the next Sammy Sosa or Pedro Martinez, the Dominican heroes of the US American Baseball League.

 The Dominican cuisine is dominated by Creole, Spanish, and African influences.
-Typical dishes are La Bandera, consisting of white rice, red beans and roasted or fried chicken, as well as Sancocho, a soup featuring seven types of meat combined with different vegetables, yucca, and potatoes.
+Typical dishes are La Bandera, consisting of white rice, red beans, and roasted or fried chicken, as well as Sancocho, a stew featuring seven types of meat combined with a variety of vegetables, including corn, squash, yucca and potatoes.

 Dominicans love snacks.
-You will always find a little comedor close-by where tasteful dishes are appetizingly arranged in the showcase, or a mobile snack-bar that offers meat- and cheese-filled turnovers (empanadas, pastelito) or delicious freshly squeezed fruit juices.
+You will always find a little comedor close-by where tasteful dishes are appetizingly arranged in the front, or a mobile snack-bar that offers meat- and cheese-filled turnovers (empanadas or pastelito) and delicious freshly-squeezed fruit juices.

-The average temperature is 82°F (28°C) which means that you will encounter ideal holiday conditions throughout the whole year.
-The country has different climatic and vegetation zones: a tropical, warm-humid climate at sea level, a moderate climate in the mountains.
-The rainy season in the north is from November through January, in the south from July through September.
-Short, heavy rainfalls are possible all year round, tropical storms occasionally in August and September.
+The average temperature is 82°F (28°C) which means that you will encounter ideal vacation conditions throughout the entire year.
+The country has different climatic and vegetation zones: a tropical, warm-humid climate at sea level, and a moderate climate in the mountains.
+The rainy season in the north is from November through January, in the south, from July through September.
+Short, heavy rainfalls are possible all year round, with tropical storms occasionally in August and September.

 The official currency of the country is the Dominican Peso (RD$).
 US-Dollars and Euros are only accepted in tourist areas and bigger cities.
-There, you can also pay with your credit card almost everywhere.
+You can also pay with your credit card in those areas, as well.
 Banks and exchange offices change cash and traveler’s checks.
 Re-exchange is only possible at a loss.
 Cash machines accept ATM- and ec/maestro-cards.